What is Economics?

 How will I be assessed?

-AS Level: objective test and data response questions
+AS Level: objective test and data response questions and essays

-A2 Level: date response questions and essays.
+A2 Level: date response questions and essays

 If you go straight into work after A/AS Levels, Economics is a very useful subject to have studied and is particularly desirable if you are contemplating a career in business administration, banking and financial work, marketing, computing, health or social welfare work or accountancy.